 Summer semester is an important component of the CTP at ISU.
 Many students enroll in summer practicum offerings, complete research projects, or prepare for the Qualifying Exam.
 In addition, service learning position and externship contracts require professional activities through late July.
 Given the Graduate School's continuing registration requirement, once a student initiates thesis or dissertation research, at least one (1) academic credit is required each semester, including the summer semester, and until degree completion.
 Students on internship are recognized as full-time students by the ISU Registrar and enroll in 1-credit of internship (PSYC 7749) each semester for three consecutive semesters commencing with fall semester of the internship year.

 Students participate in many professional activities throughout the four years at ISU.
 Students rotate across at least four different practicum teams in the ISU Psychology Clinic to ensure our objective of generalist clinical training.
 Each team is supervised by a full time faculty member of the CTP.
 All clinical faculty are licensed psychologists or finishing post-doctoral requirements for licensure.
 Current practicum offerings include child therapies for externalizing disorders, neuropsychological assessments, psycho-educational assessments, general adult psychopathology, anxiety and trauma, and couples/family therapy.
 During the fall semester of the first year students practice interviewing skills and observe clinic team evaluations, group supervision, and treatment routines.
 During spring semester of the first year students perform psycho-educational evaluations.
 Second and third year students assume increasing professional roles as clinicians.
 Fourth year students may gain supervisory experience.
 During the third or fourth years students usually obtain practicum positions in various community settings, supervised by licensed psychologists engaged in full time professional practice.
 Students also gain experience in working with professionals from other disciplines by completing one semester on the ISU Interdisciplinary Evaluation Team.
-Clinical and departmental colloquia, the annual clinical workshop, and weekly clinical program meetings ("Brown Bags") round out the students' structured professional training.
+Clinical and departmental colloquia, the annual clinical workshop, and bi-weekly clinical program meetings ("Brown Bags") round out the students' structured professional training.